aflevaris/flevaris-portfolio/finalproject.md

 Below is an outline of the story:

--Introduction with data on University Advancement
+* Introduction with data on University Advancement

--Data Analysis and Current Situation
+* Data Analysis and Current Situation

----Growth in 2018-2019 for undustry as a whole
+** Growth in 2018-2019 for undustry as a whole

----COVID-19's impact on higher education in 2020, including furloughs, loss of donors
+** COVID-19's impact on higher education in 2020, including furloughs, loss of donors

--Examples of Growth
+* Examples of Growth

----CMU's fundraising growth
+** CMU's fundraising growth

----Opportunities and trends across the full industry
+** Opportunities and trends across the full industry

--Call to Action
+* Call to Action

----Tools and trends to grow fundraising at your institution
+** Tools and trends to grow fundraising at your institution

 ## Sketches
  ![Sketch 1](IMG_5539.jpg)